 It kept us company during night train rides in Thailand and ever since has come with us a little bit everywhere.

 Learn How to Play Spot It!

 Blink Card Game: The World’s Fastest Game!

 Got kids with no patience?
-The try Blink!
+Then try Blink!

-To play Blink you need to be hyper fast both with your eyes and your hands!
-The idea is to match the color, the shape or the count on on the cards in your hand to one of two discard piles.
+To play Blink you need to be hyper-fast both with your eyes and your hands!
+The idea is to match the color, the shape, or the count on the cards in your hand to one of two discard piles.

 Play all the cards from your draw pile to win the game!

 A completely different pace from Blink, this is a great game for older kids and teens.
 It requires concentration and a lot of patience.
-A ruond of quarto can keep you entertained for a really long time!
+A round of quarto can keep you entertained for a long time!

 In my family, this is the typical game I give my kids when I want to enjoy my siesta time at the beach!
 This is also a game for two players that need to use a lot of reasoning, deducing, and strategy.
-It can be a little bit heavy, because it’s made of good, but your kids will definitely love it!
+It can be a little bit heavy because it’s made of wood, but your kids will love it!

 The Travel Quiz Book: Puzzles, Brain Teasers and Trivia Questions for People Who Love to Travel